moonpic/himitsu/src/getting-started/index.md

 Once there, you can add repositories by inputing URLs ending with `index.min.json`.

---Once you've added a repository, it will automatically refresh.
----*You can now tap the download button next to extensions to install them.*

 ::: caution
 Himitsu will not provide resources for any unofficial repositories.
 Beware that any third-party repositories or extensions will have full access to the app and may contain malware.
+::: note
+Once you've added a repository, it will automatically refresh.
+*You can now tap the download button next to extensions to install them.*
 @tab Manual extensions

 Extensions can be manually installed through `.apk` files.